iltommi/qdb-documentation/source/reference/qdbd.rst

             qdbd --partitions=10

 .. note::
-    This value should be changed only in case of problem.
+    This value should be changed only in case of performance problems.

 .. option:: --idle-duration=<duration>

-    Sets the timeout after which inactive session will be considered for termination.
+    Sets the timeout after which inactive sessions will be considered for termination.

     Argument
         An integer representing the number of seconds after which an idle session will be considered for termination.